amlomax/agNDVI/README.md

-# Crop Management Using NDVI Data
+# NDVI vs. Soil Moisture

 ## Ava Lomax
 github: amlomax

 ### Summary
-For this project I want to utilize NDVI data to assess vegetation health of agricultural areas, specifically areas with stress.
-I want to then complete an analysis on soil and look at factors such as fertilizer, overall tempeature, precipitation, etc.
+For this project I want to utilize NDVI data to assess vegetation health of an agricultural area (Merced, CA).
+I want to then complete an correlation analysis to determine the impact of Climate Smart initiatives.

 ### Objectives
 * Have NDVI as a foundation for agricultural management